-Risk Related to a Change in Value of our Investment in Viacom Stock exchange contract related to 10.9 million shares of the Viacom stock in 2000.
+Risk Related to a Change in Value of our Investment in Viacom Stock

+At December 31, 2003, we held an investment of 11.0 million shares of Viacom stock, which was received as the result of the sale of television station KTVT to CBS in 1999 and the subsequent acquisition of CBS by Viacom in 2000.
+We entered into a secured forward exchange contract related to 10.9 million shares of the Viacom stock in 2000.
 The secured forward exchange contract protects us against decreases in the fair market value of the Viacom stock, while providing for participation in increases in the fair market value.
 At December 31, 2003, the fair market value of our investment in the 11.0 million shares of Viacom stock was \$488.3 million, or \$44.38 per share.
-The secured forward exchange contract protects us against decreases in the fair market value of the Viacom stock by way of a put option at a strike price below \$56.05 per share, while providing for participation in increases in the fair market value by way of a call option at a strike price of \$75.30 per share, as of December 31, 2003.
+The secured forward exchange contract protects us against decreases in the fair market value of the Viacom stock by way of a tot protect by way of a call option at a strike price of \$75.30 per share, as of December 31, 2003.
 Future dividend distributions received from Viacom may result in an adjusted call strike price.
 Changes in the market price of the Viacom stock could have a significant impact on future earnings.
 For example, a 5% increase in the value of the Viacom stock at December 31, 2003 would have resulted in an increase of \$8.7 million in the 2003 net pre-tax gain on the investment in Viacom stock and related derivatives.
-Likewise, a 5% decrease in the value of the Viacom stock at December 31, 2003 would have resulted in a decrease of \$7.3 million in the 2003 net pre-tax gain on the investment in Viacom stock and related derivatives.
+Likewise, a 5% decrease in the Viacom stock at December 31, 2003 would have resulted in a decrease of \$7.3 million in the 2003 net pre-tax gain on the investment in Viacom stock and related derivatives.